-I'm continuing my mantra of the previous two years by trying to live by the following phrases:
+I'm continuing my mantra of the previous four years by trying to live by the following phrases:

 Do good.
 Do well.

 Live.
 Love.
 Learn.

 An engineer by education, a software engineer by trade, and a writer by heart.
 I am passionate about being well-informed, social justice causes, cycling, and the City of Chicago.

 When not in the office, I'm typically volunteering at one of a few non-profits, cycling (albeit much more carefully after my bike accident and not so much during the frigid winters), or trying to figure out where to hang the stray pictures in my not-so-new apartment.